DP-LDMs: Differentially Private Latent Diffusion Models: Introduction

-In this paper, our goal is to further improve the performance of DP-fine-tuned DMs.
-To achieve this, we build on \textit{latent diffusion models (LDMs)} \cite{LDM}, which uses a pre-trained autoencoder to map the high-dimensional pixels to the so-called \textit{latent variables}, which enter into the diffusion model.
-The latent diffusion model defined on the lower-dimensional latent space has a significantly lower number of parameters to fine-tune than the diffusion model defined on the pixel space.
-Rather than fine-tuning entire LDM, we choose to fine-tune only the \textit{attention modules} (and \textit{conditioning embedders} for conditional generation) in the LDM using DP-SGD.
-As a result, the number of trainable parameters under our approach is only $10\%$ of that of the diffusion models used in \citep{deepmind_DPDM} and achieves a better privacy-accuracy trade-off.
+Rather than fine-tuning the entire LDM, in our method called \textit{differentially private latent diffusion models} (DP-LDMs), we choose to fine-tune only the \textit{attention modules} (and \textit{conditioning embedders} for conditional generation) in the LDM using DP-SGD.
+As a result, the number of trainable parameters under our approach is only $10\%$ of that of the diffusion models used in DP-Diffusion \citep{deepmind_DPDM} and achieves a better privacy-accuracy trade-off.
 Our choice -- fine-tune the attention modules only -- is inspired by recent observations that altering attention modules in large language models (LLMs) substantially alters the models' behaviors \citep{shi2023toast, hu2021lora}.
 Therefore, either manipulating or fine-tuning attention modules can yield a more targeted generation, e.g., targeted for a user-preference \citep{pasta} and transferring to a target distribution \citep{transferLDM}.
 See \secref{method} for further discussion.

-The combination of considering LDMs and fine-tuning attention modules using DP-SGD is simple, \textit{yet} a solid tool whose potential impact is substantial for the following reasons: \begin{itemize} \item \textit{We improve the state-of-the-art (SOTA) results in all three commonly used image benchmark datasets in DP literature, including CIFAR10, CelebA64, and MNIST.} This is thanks to the unique aspects of our proposed method, i.e., training DMs in the latent space and fine-tuning only a few selected parameters.
-This makes our training process considerably more efficient than training a DM from scratch with DP-SGD in \citep{nvidia_DPDM}, or fine-tuning the entire DM with DP-SGD in \citep{deepmind_DPDM}.
-Reducing the fine-tuning space not only improves the performance but also helps democratize DP image generation using DMs, which otherwise have to rely on massive computational resources only available to a small fraction of the field and would leave a huge carbon footprint (e.g., reducing the training time from 192 GPU hours \citep{nvidia_DPDM} to mere 10 GPU hours for similar performance).
+The combination of considering LDMs and fine-tuning attention modules using DP-SGD is simple, \textit{yet} a solid tool whose potential impact is substantial for the following reasons: \begin{itemize} \item \textbf{Improved performance:} \textit{DP-LDMs outperform} many state-of-the-art methods in FID \citep{heusel2017gans} and downstream classification accuracy when evaluated on several commonly used image benchmark datasets in DP literature.
+This is due to unique aspects of our proposed method -- training DMs in the latent space and fine-tuning only a few selected parameters.
+This makes our training process considerably more efficient than training a DM from scratch with DP-SGD in DPDM \citep{nvidia_DPDM}, or fine-tuning the entire DM with DP-SGD in DP-Diffusion \citep{deepmind_DPDM}.